Friday 8 February 2103

-So the day started with meeting Lisa in the hotel restaurant in Santa Catalina, we then cross the waterway and met up with the hotel owners son who Liza organised to take me to the local bus station.
+So the day started with meeting Lisa in the hotel restaurant in Santa Catalina, we then crossed the waterway and met up with the hotel owners son who Lisa organised to take me to the local bus station.
 The local bus to Sona cost $4.65 (I paid $5 and didn’t bother with any change) and took an hour and 40 minutes with multiple pickups of locals and standing room for quite a few but not myself.

 From Sona I managed to locate the direct bus to Panama City that Lisa said should be leaving at 10.20 am which I found.
 The total journey only took 4.5 hours and cost $9.85 so very cheap.
 Plus not many people travelled on the buses so it was easy to spread out today.
 Then from the Central Bus Terminal it was an easy 12 minutes taxi drive to my hotel.
 Very happy everything worked out, given strong USA presence in Panama meaning English was used extensively I wasn’t too worried if I got lost.